Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 Interestingly, it's the latter who often end up the most shaken when they realize that they are not as familiar as they think with this type of writing.

-What I hope to instill in my students is that they should not feel intimidated whatever their situation.
+What I hope to instill in my students is that they should not feel intimidated whatever their situation or essay assignment.

 I encourage them to make sure they understand the foundations of the expository essay structure.
 I try to get them to grasp the basic blocks that need to be there, and once they do, they have a good chance of crafting a substantial piece of writing.